-- A. For the first several lectures we have analyzed environmental problems that rational choice models suggest will arise because private decision makers lack incentives to take full account of spillover costs and benefits associated with their actions. - B. These "environmental problem" lectures were followed by a series of "environmental solution" lectures that showed how various policies could solve environmental problems: (i) privatization, (ii) Coasian contracts, (iii) Pigovian taxes and subsidies, direct regulation (mandates), and emissions markets. - Most of these solutions require government action, because rights have to be defined; contracts enforced; taxes collected (or subsidies disbursed); regulations set and enforced; or marketable emissions permits adopted, distributed, and trespassers punished. - C. An important implication of the existence of policy solutions to environmental problems is that the environmental problems we still have are consequences of public policies. - That is to say, the world that we see today is not some kind of "Hobbesian Jungle," but rather a world in which governments impose rules on all manner of things. - The environmental problems that we observe (except perhaps really new problems) exist because "optimal" policies have not been adopted. - The existing pattern of property rights, taxes, and regulations determine the extent of environmental emissions at the margin for a given level of industrialization. - Environmental quality, such as it is, is thus determined by those rules. - D. Politics thus plays a central role in explaining emissions levels within towns, states, nations and regions. - i.
+- i.
+An externality occurs whenever a market transaction produces benefits or costs for others not directly involved in the transaction. - ii.
+Normally, activities that produced positive (benefits) externalities tend to be under produced and those that produce negative (cost) externalities tend to be over produced--relative to those that maximize social net benefits (or achieve Pareto efficiency). - iii.
+Environmental problems, for example, occur because of such externalities. - F. Environmental economists have demonstrated that various policies can be used to solve environmental problems: (i) privatization, (ii) Coasian contracts, (iii) Pigovian taxes and subsidies, direct regulation (mandates), and emissions markets. - Most of these solutions require government action, because rights have to be defined; contracts enforced; taxes collected (or subsidies disbursed); regulations set and enforced; or marketable emissions permits adopted, distributed, and trespassers punished. - G. An important implication of the existence of policy solutions to environmental problems is that the environmental problems we still have are consequences of public policies. - That is to say, the world that we see today is not some kind of "Hobbesian Jungle" but rather a world in which governments impose rules on all manner of things. - The environmental problesm that we observe (except perhaps really new problems) exist because "optimal" policies have not been adopted. - The existing pattern of property rights, taxes, and regulations determine the extent of environmental emissions at the margin for a given level of industrialization. - Environmental quality, such as it is, is thus determined by those rules. - • - H. Politics thus plays a central role in explaining emissions levels within towns, states, nations and regions. - i.
 In democracies, current property rights and environmental regulations reflect past decisions by elected representatives and the bureaucracy.

 - ii.
 In dictatorships, the regulations reflect the past decisions of dictators and the bureaucracy. - iii.
 However, neither an elected government, nor a dictator, can simply adopt any policy that it wants.
-All durable governments operate under various institutional constraints. - E. For example, most elected officials wish to win the next election.
+All durable governments operate under various institutional constraints. - I. Most elected officials wish to win the next election.
 To do that elected officials have to pick policies that will please a majority of the voters more than policies proposed by its future rivals for office. - i.
-Even dictators require some level of support--often chiefly among top military and police officials--to continue in office. - ii.
+Even dictators require some level of support-often chiefly among top mililtary and police officials--to continue in office. - ii.
 Within democracies (and some dictatorships) there are also constitutional constraints on the types of policies that can be put in place. - The "takings clause" makes most constitutional government pay for goods and services taken from individual citizens. - The "equal protection" laws imply that a law should not treat different groups differently.
-That is to say, laws have to be based on general principles: all firms with characteristic F are subject to environmental regulation R. - F. The next part of the course focuses on the politics of environmental choice within democracies.
+That is to say, laws have to be based on general principles: all firms with characteristic F are subject to environmental regulation R. - J. Today's lecture focuses on the politics of environmental choice within democracies.
 We will focus mainly on the electoral constraint faced by representatives. - i.
 Electoral competition plays a very important role in determining policy at the margin. - ii.
-One can not simply assume that environmental policy is made by some net-benefit maximizing all knowing environmental agency, as sometimes seems to be implied by environmental economics text books.
+One can not simply assume that environmental policy is made by some net-benefit maximizing all knowing environmental agency, as sometimes seems to be implied by environmental economics text books. - iii.
+Rather, environmental policies are political choices that are made by senior policy makers. - iv.
+Political and legal institutions create incentives for elected officials to behave in particular ways on evironmental policies--namely if they want to be reelected, they have to adopt polices that please a majority of voters..

 II.
-Majority Rule and the Median Voter
+A Quick Review of Majority Rule and the Median Voter